jaggedmountain/signal_agent/README.md

 ```
 /clear let's plan the next sprint
 /clear                                  # fresh, send the real prompt next note
-@shoebox /clear new export format       # switch to shoebox AND fresh session
+@cool_jam /clear new export format        switch to cool_jam AND fresh session
 ```

 The directive is case-insensitive (`/CLEAR`, `/Clear`).
 Old sessions remain on